Sustainable design: Sustainable architecture

 An essential element of Sustainable Building Design is indoor environmental quality including air quality, illumination, thermal conditions, and acoustics.
 The integrated design of the indoor environment is essential and must be part of the integrated design of the entire structure.
 ASHRAE Guideline 10-2011 addresses the interactions among indoor environmental factors and goes beyond traditional standards.

 Concurrently, the recent movements of New Urbanism and New Classical Architecture promote a sustainable approach towards construction, that appreciates and develops smart growth, architectural tradition and classical design.
 This in contrast to modernist and globally uniform architecture, as well as leaning against solitary housing estates and suburban sprawl.
 Both trends started in the 1980s.
 The Driehaus Architecture Prize is an award that recognizes efforts in New Urbanism and New Classical Architecture, and is endowed with a prize money twice as high as that of the modernist Pritzker Prize.

 Several advances in sustainable architecture emerged in the late 20th Century that are now widely known by ordinary practitioners.
 These overlapping but distinct paradigms include Biophilic Urbanism, Permaculture, Biomimicry, Bioregional Planning, Regenerative Design, Circular Systems approaches ranging from Cradle to Cradle product design to the Circular Economy, Nature-Based Design, Net-zero Design, Nature Positive Design, and Net-Positive Design.

 These paradigms go beyond traditional sustainable design, which simply integrates sustainable design techniques and technologies into conventional urban planning patterns and building design templates.
 Instead, they represent a broader societal shift (from aiming for resource and energy efficiency) to creating environments that contribute towards net outcomes, such as 'net-positive sustainability'.
 Net-positive architecture aims to reverse planetary overshoot as well as improving socio-ecological conditions by changing the nature of built environment decision making, design and assessment.

 Green design

-Green design has often been used interchangeably with environmentally sustainable design.
-It is the practice of creating structures by using environment friendly processes.
-There is a popular debate about this with several arguing that green design is in effect narrower than sustainable design, which takes into account a larger system.
-Green design focuses on the short-term goals and while it is a worthy goal, a larger impact is possible using sustainable design.
-It is included in the process of creating a sustainable design.
-Another factor to be considered is that green design has been stigmatized by popular personalities such as Pritzker Architecture Prize winner Frank Gehry, but this branding hasn't reached sustainable design.
-A large part of that is because of how environmentally sustainable design is generally used hand in hand with economically sustainable design and socially sustainable design.
-Finally, green design is although unintentionally, often associated only with architecture while sustainable design has been considered under a much larger scope.
+The term green design is sometimes used interchangeably with environmentally sustainable design.
+It generally refers to design practices that reduce environmental impacts through environmentally preferable processes, materials or technologies.
+Some commentators distinguish green design from sustainable design by treating green design as narrower, with a stronger focus on environmental performance and short-term impacts, while sustainable design also considers social and economic dimensions and wider systems.
+In this sense, green design can be understood as one component of sustainable design.